Abia State Nigeria Travel Guide

 No separate exit fees or taxes are typically charged at Nigerian airports beyond those included in your air ticket price.

-Arrive at the airport at least 2-3 hours before domestic flights and 3-4 hours before international flights (if connecting).
+Arrive at the at the airport A minimum of 2-3 hours before domestic flights and 3-4 hours before international flights (if connecting).

-Allow ample extra time for travel from Aba to the airport, accounting for potential traffic plus road quality.
+Allow ample extra time for travel from Aba to the airport, accounting for potential traffic and the state of the roads.

 Numerous private bus companies operate inter-state routes to Aba from major Nigerian cities like Thegos, Abuja, Port Harcourt, Enugu, and Umuahia.